UEFA denies request to light Allianz Arena in rainbow colors | DW | 22.06.2021

 "A similar message coming from UEFA or from the players could mean the world for many people," a spokesperson told DW.

-"It sends the message that it is okay to be a member of the LGBTQI community."
+"It sends the message that it is okay to be a member of the LGBTQ+ community."

 Hungarian foreign minister Peter Szijjarto had defended the new law on Monday and said that sporting events had nothing to do with national legislation.